movementlabsxyz/MIP/MD/md-26/README.md

         ./suzuka_user_test.sh
         ```

+4. Run a script to check whether two transactions fail consecutively, and send an event to PagerDuty if that happens.
+I'll defer to SRE for the best implemention method.
+We can follow [the PagerDuty Integration Guide](https://support.pagerduty.com/main/docs/pagerduty-agent-integration-guide) for this step.

 **Justification**:

   It's a high priority to have testnet running and able to process transactions, or alterting us otherwise.